Data Dictionary

 Cohort

 A cohort is a group of students with one or more shared characteristics.
-Ex: A “2023 Fall, first-time student cohort” contains all of the students new to PCC as of the 2023 Fall term.
+Ex: A “2023 Fall, first-time student cohort” contains all of the students taking college classes for the first time in the 2023 Fall term.

 Credit Hour